Social stigma: Abortion

 While abortion is very common throughout the world, people may choose not to disclose their use of such services, in part due to the stigma associated with having had an abortion.
 Keeping abortion experiences secret has been found to be associated with increased isolation and psychological distress.
 Abortion providers are also subject to stigma.

 Stigmatization of prejudice

 Cultural norms can prevent displays of prejudice as such views are stigmatized and thus people will express non-prejudiced views even if they believe otherwise (preference falsification).
 However, if the stigma against such views is lessened, people will be more willing to express prejudicial sentiments.
 For example, following the 2008 economic crisis, anti-immigration sentiment seemingly increased amongst the US population when in reality the level of sentiment remained the same and instead it simply became more acceptable to openly express opposition to immigration.

 Spatial Stigma

 Spatial stigma refers to stigmas that are linked to ones geographic location.
 This can be applied to neighborhoods, towns, cities or any defined geographical space.
-A persons geographic location or place of origin can be a source of stigma.
-This type of stigma can leade to negative health outcomes.
+A person's geographic location or place of origin can be a source of stigma.
+This type of stigma can lead to negative health outcomes.